KarthikSabareesh/ResNet/README.md

 * Modularity and Flexibility: ResNet serves as a foundation for many variations and derivative models (e.g., ResNeXt, SE-ResNet), allowing customization based on the task at hand, from lightweight versions for mobile devices to deeper versions for high-performance applications.

 * Efficient Computation: Despite their depth, ResNet models are computationally efficient due to residual connections, which make it easier for gradients to propagate, thereby reducing the need for frequent weight updates in all layers.
+*
+## Applications of ResNet

+* Image Classification: ResNet has set benchmarks in image classification, achieving top performances on datasets like ImageNet.
+Its ability to learn deep hierarchical representations makes it ideal for complex classification tasks in various fields like medical imaging, security, and self-driving cars.

+* Object Detection and Localization: ResNet is frequently used in object detection models, such as Faster R-CNN and YOLO, as the backbone for feature extraction.
+The deep layers help in detecting and localizing objects at different scales and complexities within an image.

+* Image Segmentation: For semantic and instance segmentation tasks, such as in U-Net or Mask R-CNN architectures, ResNet serves as the backbone for segmenting images into meaningful parts.
+Applications include autonomous driving (lane detection, object segmentation), medical imaging (tumor segmentation), and satellite image analysis.

+* Facial Recognition: ResNet architectures are employed in facial recognition systems, where deep feature extraction is necessary to identify unique facial features across various conditions (lighting, pose, expressions).

+* Transfer Learning for Custom Applications: Pre-trained ResNet models are widely used in industry for transfer learning, where they serve as a starting point for various custom applications